Energy development: 100% renewable energy

 Critics of the "100% renewable energy" approach include Vaclav Smil and James E. Hansen.
 Smil and Hansen are concerned about the variable output of solar and wind power, but Amory Lovins argues that the electricity grid can cope, just as it routinely backs up nonworking coal-fired and nuclear plants with working ones.

-Google spent $30 million on their "Renewable Energy Cheaper than Coal" project to develop renewable energy and stave off catastrophic climate change.
+Google spent $30 million on its "Renewable Energy Cheaper than Coal" project to develop renewable energy and stave off catastrophic climate change.
 The project was cancelled after concluding that a best-case scenario for rapid advances in renewable energy could only result in emissions 55 percent below the fossil fuel projections for 2050.